join-monster/join-monster/docs/how-it-works.md

 ![data-model](img/object-map.png)

 SQL tables must be mapped to a `GraphQLObjectType`.
-Field on this `GraphQLObjectType` correspond to a SQL column in either a one-to-one, or one-to-many correspondence (e.g. a `fullName` field may need a `last_name` and a `first_name` column in the table).
+Field on this `GraphQLObjectType` can *depend* on a SQL column in either a one-to-one, or one-to-many correspondence (e.g. a `fullName` field may need a `last_name` and a `first_name` column in the table).
 Not all fields have to have a corresponding SQL column.
 Some can still resolve data from other sources.

 Each instance of the object type is one row from it's mapped table.
 Fields which are a `GraphQLList` of your table's object type represent any number of rows from that table.
 If you schema includes any such lists, your table must also have a unique key.